rewhowe/snapdragon/documentation/manual.md

 2に 4を 3と 1と 混ぜる
 ```

-While this function call makes very little sense, it will function correctly.
+While this function call makes very little sense, it will be parsed successfully.
 However, while parameters with unique particles will be ordered as expected, the two parameters with と particles cannot be differentiated and will be passed in calling order.
 Thus, the resultant parameter order will be 3, 2, 1, 4.

 As mentioned in the section on "Variables", a function's return value will be available via the global variable `それ`.